AstienVR/Road_Redemption_VR_bHaptics/README.md

 # <b>Installation</b></br>

+**This mod is not compatible with the EpicStore version of the game**

 1) Download the zip file from [https://github.com/Astienth/Road_Redemption_VR_bHaptics/releases/download/1.0/RoadRedemptionVR.zip](https://github.com/Astienth/Road_Redemption_VR_bHaptics/releases/download/1.0/RoadRedemptionVR.zip)</br>
 2) Extract its content into the game root folder, the folder containing the "RoadRedemption.exe".</br>
 3) **YOU MUST install VigemBus drivers** to be able to use VR controllers: launch the install exe that you can find in "GameFolder"/BepInEx/redist/ViGEmBus_1.22.0_x64_x86_arm64.exe